How Libraries Can Measure the Success of Community Health Programs

 Number of patrons assisted with health information requests

-These indicators help libraries understand the reach and scale of their programming.
+These indicators help libraries understand the scale and reach of programming.

 Outcome Indicators